MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/vpn/always-on-vpn/deploy/vpn-deploy-client-vpn-connections.md

 &#171;  [**Previous:** Step 4.
 Configure DNS and Firewall Settings](vpn-deploy-dns-firewall.md)<br>
 &#187; [ **Next:** Step 6.
 (Optional) Conditional access for VPN connectivity using Azure AD](../../ad-ca-vpn-connectivity-windows10.md)

-Now that you have set up the server infrastructure, you must configure the Windows 10 client computers to communicate with that infrastructure with a VPN connection.
-In this step, you learn about the ProfileXML options and schema, create the ProfileXML VPN, and deploy Always On VPN to Windows 10 client computers.
+In this step, you learn about the ProfileXML options and schema, and configure the Windows 10 client computers to communicate with that infrastructure with a VPN connection.

 You can configure the Always On VPN client through PowerShell, SCCM, or Intune.
 All three require an XML VPN profile to configure the appropriate VPN settings.
 Automating PowerShell enrollment for organizations without SCCM or Intune is possible.